 Standard Variable-rate Mortgage

-The strength of a Standard Variable-rate Mortgage is its adaptability.
-Borrowers can typically make overpayments, pay off the Mortgage early, or switch to other Mortgage products without incurring significant penalties.
-This flexibility is ideal for those who anticipate changes in their financial circumstances or plan to re-mortgage in the future.
+The main benefit of a Standard Variable-rate Mortage is its flexibility.
+A borrower can usually repay his/her loan a month earlier, make additional payments, or switch to a different Mortgage line without much penalty.
+This makes it a good alternative for those who that expect changes in their financial status or plan to refinance loans in the future.

 Discount Mortgage

-Example: Let's say your lender's standard variable-rate is 5%, and you choose a Discount Mortgage with a 1% discount for the first three years.
-Your initial Mortgage rate would be 4%.
-If the standard variable-rate increases to 6% during those three years, your rate would remain 1% below, at 5%.
-After the discount period, your rate may revert to the lender's standard variable-rate or switch to another product.
+Example: You’re borrowing money from a lender with the Standard variable-rate of 5%, and select a Discount Mortgage with a 1% discount for the first three years.
+Your first Mortgage rate will be 4%, but it may adjust over time.
+If the variable rate moves to 6% during the three years that you have a fixed rate, your rate will be 1% below yours at 5% initially.
+After the subtract-the-discount term expires, your rate will likely revert to the lender's standard variable rate, or you may be transferred to another product.

 Capped-rate Mortgage